mkirchner/hamt/README.md

 * Requires two abstractions: the anchor that we already introduced and `SearchResult` to separate different search states from NULL pointers

+When we search for a key in the HAMT, there are two fundamental outcomes: the key is either there, or it is not.
+These are the actual semantics of the `hamt_get()` function: it either returns a pointer to the value stored under the key or it returns `NULL`.

+However, upon closer inspection we see that there are two semantically different failure cases: the search can be unsuccessful because a key does not exist in the HAMT *or* it can be unsuccessful because there is a key value pair that happens to have the same partial hash but a different key (i.e. the hash has not been sufficiently exhausted to differentiate between the two keys).
+The two cases coincide with the two insertion strategies used in HAMT and knowing which one to use immediately after determining the insertion point is very helpful.

+Thus, the return value of the (internal, shared) search function needs to be ternary.
+And lo and behold, it is:

 ```c

 /* Search results */